scarborough-courtney/ohimanual/content/overview_webapp.md

 ![Overview of the Data tab.
 Choose the variable you would like to explore through the drop-down menus on the left-hand side of the page.
 Once you select either raw data or a score, you can view a description and statistical summary below.](https://docs.google.com/drawings/d/17YGGl8ZGa7vB7MJTLGwCOL6yh2Ap-OZOK9iVsI-ez4M/pub?w=960&h=374)

+> TIP: Remember that your descriptions and values in `layers.csv` will appear here.

 The first selection to be made from the drop-down menus is variable type, in which you can choose the **Output Score** that will show a calculated score (for a particular target chosen subsequently), or **Input Layer** that will show the data layer used to calculate the score of a particular target.
 To reiterate, Output Scores are the scores calculated using the Input Layers (data layers).